aigamstat/aigamstat.github.io/ASAIP/index.md

 <a href="./index.html#contact" class="btn">Contact</a>

 # ASAIP
-## Astro-Statistics and Astro-Informatics Portal

-The Astro-Statistics and Astro-Informatics Portal (ASAIP) was originally hosted at [asaip.psu.edu](https://asaip.psu.edu/).
+The **Astro-Statistics and Astro-Informatics Portal (ASAIP)** was originally hosted at [asaip.psu.edu](https://asaip.psu.edu/).
 It is currently being hosted and maintained by the ASA/AIG.

+Have a related job, conference, or talk that you would like to advertise?
+Reach out to us by email at the contact information listed below.

 # [Recent Job Postings](./jobs.html)